William Stobie

 William "Billy" Stobie (1950 – 12 December 2001) was an Ulster Defence Association (UDA) quartermaster and RUC Special Branch informer who was involved in the shootings of student Adam Lambert in 1987 and solicitor Pat Finucane in 1989.

-His 1990 admissions, to journalist Neil Mulholland, provided new information which led, in February 1999, to British Irish Rights Watch submitting a confidential report to the British Government.
+His 1990 admissions to journalist Neil Mulholland provided new information which led, in February 1999, to British Irish Rights Watch submitting a confidential report to the British Government.
 This in turn would lead to the reopening of the Stevens Enquiry, which uncovered state/paramilitary collusion at a level "way beyond" what Sir John Stevens had originally reported.

 Early life

 Stobie was a native of loyalist west Belfast who joined the UDA for the first time around the time of its foundation in 1971.
-After a short spell he left and joined the British Army, serving outside Northern Ireland.
-Returning to Belfast when his spell in the army ended he rejoined the UDA and served the organisation as an armourer.
-Stobie had initially applied to join the Ulster Volunteer Force but was rejected by that organisation, which feared that he might be a government agent due to his time in the army, and instead rejoined the UDA, joining A Company of the UDA West Belfast Brigade in Highfield.
+After a short spell, he left and joined the British Army, serving outside Northern Ireland.
+Returning to Belfast when his time in the army ended, he rejoined the UDA and served the organisation as an armourer.
+Stobie had initially applied to join the Ulster Volunteer Force but was rejected by that organisation, which feared that he might be a government agent due to his time in the army, and instead rejoined the UDA, where he joined A Company of the UDA West Belfast Brigade in Highfield.

 Adam Lambert

 On 8 November 1987, the IRA detonated a powerful bomb at the Enniskillen Remembrance Sunday ceremony killing eleven.
 There was no immediate direct reprisal, partially as a result of an appeal by Gordon Wilson, father of one of the victims.
 The exception to this was when Adam Lambert was mistakenly targeted and shot the following day at a building site in Highfield, Belfast.
-He was a 19-year-old Protestant student with no criminal record or paramilitary links, but was assumed to have been a Catholic.
+He was a 19-year-old Protestant student with no criminal record or paramilitary links but was assumed to have been a Catholic.

 At the Stevens Enquiry ("Overview & Recommendations"), Stobie admitted supplying the guns for the attack and driving Stephen Harbinson in the getaway car.
 Both Stobie and Harbinson stated they were sickened by the mistake and for the first time Stobie realised that the UDA was unprofessional.
-Harbinson was also arrested; he was convicted and sentenced to life imprisonment.
-Following his release under the Good Friday Agreement he skipped bail on drug dealing charges in Northern Ireland.
-He was rearrested on the Costa del Sol on separate charges of drug trafficking, kidnapping and arms possession.
+Harbinson was also arrested, convicted, and sentenced to life imprisonment.
+Following his release under the Good Friday Agreement, he skipped bail on drug dealing charges in Northern Ireland.
+He was rearrested on the Costa del Sol on separate charges of drug trafficking, kidnapping, and arms possession.
 Once more he was given bail and disappeared.